mjafferiqbal18/ShadeWatcher/Vagrant/README.md

 4. Run the `vagrant up` command in your terminal.

 The `vagrant up` command will start the virtual machine and automatically set up the ShadeWatcher Parser.

-## Errors

-In case you encounter the following error: `./driverdar: error while loading shared libraries: libconfig++.so.11:`, Perform the following steps in the `ShadeWatcher/lib/libconfig-1.7.2` directory:

-1. Run the command `sudo ./configure --prefix=$LIB_INSTALL_PATH`.
-2. Run the command `sudo make -j8`.
-3. Run the command `sudo make install`.